Be A Man!

 - Challenge your socialization of masculinity in a safe, judgement free space.

-- Assess what pressures you’re feeling from being a man and they affect your mental health.
+- Assess what pressures you’re feeling from being a man and how they affect your mental health.

 - Recognize unmet needs and find ways to get them fulfilled.